 - Full publication support (end-to-end): Custom-quoted based on project scope.

-View current pricing for individual services, or get a free quote with your project details for a custom publication support estimate within 24 hours.
+check our meta-analysis pricing for individual services, or schedule a free research project consultation with your project details for a custom publication support estimate within 24 hours.

 Our publication support integrates with and connects to several specialized services.

-- Systematic review service: If your publication involves a systematic review, our team can conduct the full review and write the manuscript.
+- professional systematic review service support: If your publication involves a systematic review, our team can conduct the full review and write the manuscript.

-- Biostatistics consulting: Standalone statistical analysis for researchers who need data analysis without full manuscript support.
+- our biostatistics consulting team: Standalone statistical analysis for researchers who need data analysis without full manuscript support.

 - Medical manuscript writing: Dedicated manuscript drafting for researchers who have completed their analyses.